Pac-12 Network

-The network was shut down on June 30, 2024, following the departure of ten of the twelve schools from the Pac-12 Conference.
-Pac-12 Enterprises, a media department staffed by the remaining Pac-12 Network employees, continues to operate, alongside the free ad-supported streaming television channel Pac-12 Insider.
+The network was shut down on June 30, 2024, following the departure of 10 of the conference's 12 members to the Big Ten, Big 12, and ACC.
+The remaining Pac-12 Network employees were transitioned to an in-house media department known as Pac-12 Enterprises, which produces the conference's television packages for CW Sports and USA Sports, and has been contracted for remote production services for other clients outside of the conference.
+It also continues to operate the free ad-supported streaming television (FAST) channel Pac-12 Insider, which features archive content such as classic games, and selected live events.

 History

 Announced on July 27, 2011 and launched on August 15, 2012, the national network was available on the West Coast in the United States at the time of its debut, while the regional networks are available in all providers within their respective Pac-12 regional territory.
 It is the third sports network to be devoted to a specific collegiate athletic conference (after the Big Ten Network and the now-defunct MountainWest Sports Network) and the first to be owned by a conference outright without support from outside companies (Fox Entertainment Group owns 60% of Big Ten Network, while the defunct MountainWest Sports Network had CBS and Comcast as partners, and SEC Network and ACC Network are wholly owned by ESPN).
 The network was headquartered at Pac-12 Conference offices in San Francisco, and shared the $8.35 million in rent for offices in the South of Market Area.

 The networks featured 24-hour coverage of Pac-12 sanctioned sporting events, including Olympic sports as well as broadcasts of archived sports telecasts.
 The contract ensures that every football and men's basketball game is televised nationally.
 Sports not featured on the national Pac-12 Network are instead carried through the regional networks as well as on the Pac-12 Digital Network, which was launched the same day.

 On June 10, 2012, the Pac-12 Conference announced a partnership with pay-per-view service In Demand and Comcast Media Center (CMC) that would provide the networks with technical support, video-on-demand services, and support for TV Everywhere services.
 The infrastructure of the Pac-12 Networks, twelve member institutions and CMC's operations in Denver, Colorado are connected via fiber network.
 Master control origination services, including compression and satellite front-haul services, satellite receiver authorizations, and disaster recovery are also run through the CMC in Denver.
 The following month on July 22, the Pac-12 Conference announced an additional partnership with In-Demand, that would provide mobile production facilities and below-the-line crews for all 12 schools in the conference.

 On December 8, 2012, the International Alliance of Theatrical Stage Employees (IATSE) declared a strike against the network, citing the hiring of non-union television crews at lower wages at many of the twelve campus sites.
 The strike ended 10 days later.